Nonprofit Visa Sponsorship Jobs in Georgia

 Which visa types are most common for nonprofit roles in Georgia?

 H-1B visas dominate nonprofit sponsorship in Georgia, particularly for research positions at healthcare nonprofits and university-affiliated organizations.
 O-1 visas are common for internationally recognized professionals in public health or social work.
-J-1 exchange visitor programs are frequently used for international development roles, especially with organizations like CARE USA headquartered in Atlanta.
+J-1 visa exchange visitor programs are frequently used for international development roles, especially with organizations like CARE USA headquartered in Atlanta.

 Which cities in Georgia have the most nonprofit sponsorship jobs?